sebastien-blain/SOEN341-Instagram/README.md

 3. Leave comments to a posted picture

 ## Additional features
-1. Cannot repost a picture that was already posted by someone else
+1. Cannot repost a picture without crediting the original post

 ## Technologies